scionproto/scion/doc/CertificateRenewal.md

 These are the properties that define the validity of a certificate renewal request:

-- The keys object MUST contain a `signing` and `encryption` key.
+- The keys object MUST contain a `signing` key.
 - Proof-of-possession of the `signing` key MUST be shown by signing the request info with the corresponding private key.
-- If a `revocation` key is present in the request info, proof-of-possession MUST be shown by signing the request info with the corresponding private keys.
+- If a `revocation` key is present in the request info, proof-of-possession MUST be shown by signing the request info with the corresponding private key.
 - The request SHOULD have a recent `request_time`.
-- The request MUST be signed by a key that is compatible with the issuing AS's policy.
+- The request MUST be signed by a key that is compatible with the policy of the issuing AS.
 - The request MUST be compatible with the additional policies defined by the issuing AS.
+- All integers must be valid as defined in this document (not negative and not overflowing defined bit size)
+- JWS compliance (correct fields in protected metadata)

-The issuing AS can define its own additional polices.
+The issuing AS can define its own additional policies.
 We recommend the following default policy:

-### TODO Discuss what policy makes more sense for now

-_Option 1:_

-The issuing AS does the following additional checks:

 - The `request_time` is more recent than 10 seconds.
 - The request is signed with a signing key that is authenticated by a currently active AS certificate of the subject.
 - The subject has a customer relationship with the issuing AS.
-- The new version must be current latest + 1.

-_Pros:_

-- easy to implement (1 additional table with all customers in the DB)
-- powerful in the sense that it allows an AS to have multiple sets of keys that can be updated individually.

-_Cons:_

-- Compromise recovery needs additional logic, i.e., there needs a way to disable automatic renewal.
-It can only be activated again after all the compromised certificates have expired, or some blacklist/whitelist mechanism for the lifetime.
-In the meantime a new certificate has to be created out-of-band.

-_Option 2:_

-The issuing AS does the following additional checks:

-- The `request_time` is more recent than 10 seconds.
-- The reuest is signed with a signing key that is authenticated by the latest AS certificate of the subject.
-- The subject has a customer relationship with the issuing AS.
-- The new version must be current latest + 1.
+- The new `version` must be current latest + 1.

-_Pros:_

-- More restrictive, thus easier to recover from key compromise.
-I.e., the issuer simply puts a garbage key into the database until a new certificate has been created out-of-band.
-- Certificate renewal is still possible, even if the latest certificate chain expired.

-_Cons:_

-- Less powerful, one single key that is allowed to do renewals
-- Need to pre-load keys instead of simply specify the customer relationship.
-- Updating the newest key becomes more involved.

-_Opinion_: I think option 1 is better at this point in time, because it is a lot easier to implement.
-While the pro of option 2, that certificate renewal is still possible is compelling, it can also be achieved with some minor extension to option 1 at a later stage.

 ## Certificate Renewal Response